RichardLindhout/react-native-web-tab-view/README.md

 A cross-platform Tab View component for React Native (web).
-It's a really simple on the web which has not al features yet.
+It's a really nice abstraction on the web and uses https://idangero.us/swiper/ so even switching betweens screens work with touch!

 Please do a pull request for missing features.

 ## Install